rtayek/tfjava/README.md

 # tfjava
 An attempt to get TensorFlow 2 workinh with Java

-#clone https://github.com/tensorflow/java-models to  get the java code for the examples.
+# clone https://github.com/tensorflow/java-models to  get the java code for the examples.

-#clone https://github.com/golbin/TensorFlow-MNIST to get the data for the examples.
+#c lone https://github.com/golbin/TensorFlow-MNIST to get the data for the examples.

 #